Issafalcon/neotest-dotnet/README.md

 2. Dynamically parameterized tests need to be grouped together as neotest-dotnet is unable to robustly match the full test names that the .NET test runner attaches to the tests at runtime.
    - An attempt was made to use `dotnet test -t` to extract the dynamic test names, but this was too unreliable (duplicate test names were indistinguishable, and xUnit was the only runner that provided fully qualified test names)
 3. See the support guidance for feature and language support

-- F# is currently unsupported due to the fact there is no complete tree-sitter parser for F# available as yet (<https://github.com/baronfel/tree-sitter-fsharp>)

-3. As mentioned in the **Debugging** section, there are some discrepancies in test output at the moment.
+4. As mentioned in the **Debugging** section, there are some discrepancies in test output at the moment.

 ## NUnit Limitations